konaOnTheHub/Found-It/README.md

 5: Microsoft.Extensions.Configuration.Json

-Create an empty database in SSMS and get your connection string and paste it into appsettings.json by replacing "CONNECTION STRING HERE" with "<your connection string>"
+Create an empty database in SSMS and get your connection string and paste it into appsettings.json by replacing "CONNECTION STRING HERE"